Joshhhuaaa/EnhancedSCCTVersus/MouseMultiplier.md

 # Mouse Multiplier

+The Mouse Multiplier provides greater control over sensitivity.
+It is not your in-game sensitivity.
+Rather, your in-game sensitivity is multiplied by the Mouse Multiplier, determining the speed you experience in-game.
+Additionally, the Mouse Multiplier can help in reducing pixel skipping and minimizing negative acceleration.

 Starting from version 3.0, Enhanced SCCT Versus allows players to customize their Mouse Multiplier directly within the profile configuration files.

 ## How to Adjust Your Mouse Multiplier